Membership of the Joint Dental Faculties (MJDF)

 The Faculty of General Dental Practice (UK) and the Faculty of Dental Surgery believe that the new Part 1 and Part 2 exams present candidates with a much improved experience, while still ensuring that the appropriate skills and knowledge are tested.

-All MJDF exam queries should be emailed to MJDF@rcseng.ac.uk
+All MFDS Exam queries should be emailed to MFDSexam@rcseng.ac.uk

 Our main switchboard is open Monday to Friday from 9am to 5pm.